Color degeneracy of competing orders near topological defects cores in planar quadratic band touching systems: Real Clifford algebra and competing orders

 In terms of the masses related by the U(1) rotation, generated by $Q_{\rm skyr}=Y$, we can define three copies of five-tuplet of mutually anticommuting masses \allowdisplaybreaks[4]

 The existence of five mutually anticommuting masses gives the right number to support WZW term in $d=2$~\cite{wess-zumino, witten}.
-Here such a topological term is named charge-WZW.
-Due to the flavor degeneracy, the same charge-WSM term can arise for three copies of induced masses.
-One can also construct isospin-WZW term from the following two five tuplets of anticommuting masses \allowdisplaybreaks[4]
+Here such a topological term is named charge-WZW, as three sets of mass orders (last two entries in each of ${\mathcal T}^{\rm charge}_j$ for $j=1,2,3$) develop within the skyrmion core by inducing finite expectation value of its U(1) charge $Q_{\rm skyr}$.
+Due to the color degeneracy, the same charge-WZW term can arise for three copies of induced masses.
+One can also construct a WZW term from the following two five tuplets of anticommuting masses \allowdisplaybreaks[4]

-where the U(1) rotation between the induced masses, namely $(M_4, M_5)$ and $(M_{34},M_{35})$, is generated by one of the generators of isospin SU(2) symmetry, namely $E_{45}$.
-Therefore, same isospin-WZW term can arise for two copies of five tuplets of masses.
-Isospin-WZW terms can also be derived for the induced masses, related via U(1) rotation generated by $E_{46}$ and $E_{56}$.
+where the U(1) rotation between the induced masses, namely $(M_4, M_5)$ (in ${\mathcal T}^{\rm isospin,1}_1$) and $(M_{34},M_{35})$ (in ${\mathcal T}^{\rm isospin,1}_2$), is generated by one of the generators of isospin SU(2) symmetry, namely $E_{45}$.
+Accordingly, such WZW term is coined isospin-WZW.
+Therefore, the same isospin-WZW term can arise for two copies of five tuplets of masses, once again manifesting the color degeneracy of competing orders in the skyrmion core.
+Isospin-WZW terms can also be derived for the induced masses, related via U(1) rotation generated by $E_{46}$ and $E_{56}$, the remaining two generators of SU(2) isospin symmetry of skyrmion.
 The WZW term in believed to be responsible for continuous (and possibly deconfined) quantum phase transition.
-Therefore, in valley-flavored QBT systems such an unconventional quantum phase transition can take the system to a variety of competing broken symmetry phases, due to their flavor degeneracy in the skyrmion core, a detailed analysis of which is left for a future investigation.
+Therefore, in valley-flavored QBT systems such an unconventional quantum phase transition can take the system to a variety of competing broken symmetry phases, due to their color degeneracy in the skyrmion core.
+As the previous attempts of constructing the WZW term did not take into account the color degeneracy of the competing order~\cite{sachdev-1, sachdev-2}, a detailed analysis of it is left for a future investigation.